The Troy City School District will provide a strong educational and social foundation to graduate all students college and career ready.

 Form of School Government – Subject to the provisions of the State Constitution, the District operates pursuant to the Education Law, the Local Finance Law, other laws generally applicable to the district and any special laws applicable to the District.
 Under such laws, there is no authority for the District to have a charter or adopt local laws.

-- Rigorous, challenging curricula aligned to the new Common Core State Standards
+- Rigorous, challenging curricula aligned to New York State Standards

 - After-school and extended day programs for targeted academic and social-emotional support